-The French case study was developed according to the method of patrimonial audit method developed by H. Ollagnon (Ollagnon, 2006) which constitutes a cooperative research tool involving stakeholders in the investigation of the quality of a problem - here the integrated quality of soil -, considered as a complex and multi-stakeholder issue).
-The patrimonial audit investigates a common strategic issue with the stakeholder group and aims to produce a co-expertise of this strategic issue shared by the group.
-The stakeholders are interviewed in a semi-directive way and the outcomes are presented, discussed and validated by the interviewed group.
+The French case study relies on a cooperative research methodology, the patrimonial audit method developed by H. Ollagnon1, involving stakeholders in the investigation of the quality of a problem - here the integrated quality of soil -, considered as a complex and multi-stakeholder issue.
+This method involves interviews with a pluralistic group of 36 stakeholders and soil sciences researchers.